 Before your baby arrived, you and your partner probably spent plenty of time together chatting, going out socially, and exploring your sex lives together.

 Since you've become parents, though, you may have focused most of your time and attention on your new baby.
+Many changes will take place upon arrival of a baby and it is important to discuss stressors, worries and feelings with your partner.
 Spending quality time with your partner every day can strengthen your relationship.

 Try these ideas: